-ACC 225 Federal Taxation II 3 credits
+Federal Taxation II 3 credits / 3 class hrs

 A study of the current tax code as it relates to corporations, partnerships, estates and trusts, along with other selected topics related to taxation of the business entity.
 Also covered are estate and gift transfer taxes, with time devoted to family tax planning.
 Pre-requisite: ACC 214